softindex/datakernel/cloud-crdt/README.md

 ## CRDT

-CRDT module was designed to create collaborative editing applications with CRDT (conflicat-free replicated data type) approach.
+CRDT module was designed to create collaborative editing applications with CRDT (conflict-free replicated data type) approach.
 Well suitable for simple solutions (for example, a scalable eventually consistent key-value storage with CRDT conflict resolutions).